SteelCompendium/data-rules-md-dse/Classes By Level/Fury/Stormwight Kits.md

 ##### Equipment

-You wear no armor and wield only your unarmed strikes-which become devastating natural weapons as your ferocity grows.
+You wear no armor and wield only your unarmed strikes—which become devastating natural weapons as your ferocity grows.

 ##### Kit Bonuses